dedis/cothority/README.md

 # Collective Authority (Cothority)

 The cothority project provides a framework for development and deployment of decentralized, distributed (cryptographic) protocols.
-This repository holds code for running your own cothority server (conode) as well as code for accessing the services provided by a cothority.
+The code in this repository allows you to run your own cothority server (conode) as well as access cothority services.
 The cothority project is developed and maintained by the [DEDIS](http://dedis.epfl.ch) lab at [EPFL](https://epfl.ch).

 ## License